Covid 19 updates

 Transition resources for SEND:

-- Resources and online CPD course to support Autistic and SEND children for returning to school from Reachout ASC.
+- Downloadable resources to support SEND children for returning to school from Reachout ASC.

 - Zen Educate gives areas to think about along with some practical tips and resources on supporting SEND children to transition back to school.

 It is difficult to estimate the impact school closures has had.
 One thing is certain – the impact on learning will not be comparable for all children.
 It will also not be equivalent for every element of the curriculum.
 In a recent research review, Stewart et al (2018) reported that the summer learning loss is greatest in subjects that require factual and procedural knowledge such as maths and spelling, compared with reading.
 They also note that the summer learning loss appears to be greatest for children from disadvantaged backgrounds, children with learning difficulties and children for whom English is an additional language.